Keep Pulling Event FAQs

 When do I check in?

 Athletes check in during their designated weigh in time 2 hours before their lifting session.
+Athletes may check in but NOT weigh in early.
 All weigh in and lift off times will be available on the official EVENTS PAGE.

 What if I don’t make weight?